How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 3. Explore off the beaten path

-There’s SO much more to any destination than what’s limited to the photos you see on social media.
-Even wandering a few streets away from the popular areas will allow you to discover unique treasures, like these hidden gems in Kyoto!
+There’s SO much more to any destination than what’s limited to the photos we see on social media.
+Even wandering a few streets away from the popular areas allows us to discover unique treasures, like these hidden gems in Kyoto, and even these lesser-known Kyoto alternatives!
 We need to try and lessen the impact of our heavy tourist footprints on local communities by doing what we can to dilute crowds from the most heavily visited areas.

-Not only will this help minimise the negative impacts of overtourism, it will also give you a greater appreciation and understanding of your destination beyond the tourist hot spots.
+Not only will this help minimise the negative impacts of overtourism, it will also give us a greater appreciation and understanding of the destination beyond the tourist hot spots.

-You can also help bring new business less-popular and less-visited nearby cities of your main destination.
-If you’re planning to visit a super busy place, research some nearby alternatives you can add to your trip to help enrich your experience.
-Local sales people, restaurant owners and the like in these less visited-areas will love you for it!
+We can also help bring new business to less-popular and less-visited nearby cities of our main destination.
+If planning to visit a super busy place, research some nearby alternatives you can add to your trip to help enrich your experience.
+Local store and restaurant owners in these less visited-areas will love you for it!

 READ MORE: